 An historical novel set in early 19th century Nottingham, an era of poverty and bitter social unrest, especially for the framework knitters of Narrow Marsh.

 A collection of life experiences during the 1940s and 50s from a range of folk living in Attenborough, Beeston, Chilwell, Bramcote, Toton, Stapleford, Sandiacre and Long Eaton.
 These vary from the tale of a teenage boy, who drove a butcher’s delivery van in wartime to a seven year old, off to school on her own in thick snow, with no chance of cancelled lessons or crossing wardens!
 There are recollections of the joys of shopping, before the advent of supermarkets, the ‘sixpenny rush’ and halcyon days at Mablethorpe.

-All of the above items are available to purchase at our meetings.
+Many of the above items are available to purchase at our meetings.
 Those marked with an asterisk (*) can also be found at the Tourist Information Centre, Smithy Row, Nottingham.
 They are all also available by post.
-To obtain by post, please send an email to the address on the contact page for more information.